 The journey from those primitive systems to today's AI keyboards spans several technological leaps:

 This evolution isn't just about correcting typos anymore.
 Modern AI keyboards actively predict your thoughts, finishing your sentences and even suggesting entire responses based on the conversation context.
-As one Stanford researcher put it, "Today's predictive text algorithms are essentially lightweight language models running on your phone."
+According to recent research from MIT's CSAIL lab, today's predictive text algorithms can save users up to 45% of keystrokes on average—a significant jump from the 30% we saw just two years ago.
+As one Stanford researcher aptly put it, "We're no longer building autocorrect tools.
+We're building communication partners that understand language as dynamically as humans do."

 At the heart of modern AI keyboards are complex neural networks—mathematical models inspired by the human brain.
 But how do these digital brains actually work when it comes to predicting text?